JaredReisinger/xyzzybot/README.md

 If xyzzybot is addressed explicitly at the beginning of the message (`@xyzzybot help`), the rest of the message is either a game command, or a xyzzybot command.
-If there's not a game in progress, _or_ the first word is preceded by an exclamation mark (`!`), the message is treated as a xyzzybot command.
+If there’s not a game in progress, _or_ the first word is preceded by an exclamation mark (`!`), the message is treated as a xyzzybot command.
 If there is a game in progress, and the first word is _not_ preceded by an exclamation mark, the message is passed to the game.
-(The meta-command prefix was originally a slash, but that has special meaning to Slack, and can't reliably be used without deeper slash-command integration.)
+(The meta-command prefix was originally a slash, but that has special meaning to Slack, and can’t reliably be used without deeper slash-command integration.)

 > An implication of this is that it is _always_ possible to ensure that a